Keyword search volume refers to the average number of times a keyword is searched for within a particular time frame.

 - Where you’re ranking based on device and location

-Now that you’re familiar with keyword search volume, determining good keyword search volume, finding proper keywords, and using helpful keyword tools, you're ready to do your research!
+Now that you know what search volume is, how to find search volume for keywords, and how to use keyword tools, you're ready to do your research!

-We know there are many SEO tools to utilize when investigating keyword search volume.
-To make it easier, here are some of our favorites to help you feel equipped for keyword research:
+There are tons of SEO tools you can use when investigating keyword search volume.
+To make it easier, here are some of our favorites:

 Your SEO doesn’t need to be a guessing game.
-Data and tools like these help guide you in your keyword choices so take advantage of them.
+Data and tools like these can guide your choices.
+So take advantage of them.

-And last but not least, don’t forget to revisit your keywords as time goes on.
+And don’t forget to revisit your keywords as time goes on.